Company Registration Online in India | Filing Done in 7-10 Days

 Step 4: Prepare MOA & AOA

-Step 5: File Incorporation Application
+Step 5: File incorporation application

-The next step is to prepare the spice+ forms after preparing all the above documents with all the attachments required for filling the forms.
+The next step is to prepare the Spice+ forms after preparing all the above documents with all the attachments required for filling the forms.

 Step 6: Get Certificate of Incorporation, PAN, TAN

-After submitting the form, if all the forms are approved by the ROC, then we will get the certificate of Incorporation, PAN and TAN of the company.
+After submitting the form, if all the forms are approved by the ROC, then we will get the Certificate of Incorporation, PAN and TAN of the company.

 Step 7: Apply for GST( Goods & Services Tax)